-A tenant may install Level 1 or Level 2 EVSE at their own expense on or in leased premises.
+A tenant may install Level 1 or Level 2 EV charging station at their own expense on or in leased premises.
 The landlord may seek a fee or reimbursement for the actual cost of electricity as well as the cost of installation or upgrades to existing equipment.
-In addition, the tenant may request that the EVSE be accessible by other tenants, in which case the EVSE must be in compliance with all applicable requirements, and the landlord may seek a fee to reserve a specific parking space.
+In addition, the tenant may request that the EV charging station be accessible by other tenants, in which case the EV charging station must comply with all applicable property requirements, and the landlord may seek a fee to reserve a specific parking space.
 The landlord may also require the tenant to comply with safety, system registration, and aesthetic requirements or provisions.

 Common interest communities must also provide residents with an opportunity to charge EVs and may not create restrictions around EV charging stations.
 Common interest communities are encouraged to allow use of EV charging stations and to apply for grants from the Electric Vehicle Grant Fund or otherwise fund the installation of EV charging stations on common property as an amenity for residents and guests.

 Type: Laws and Regulations

 Technologies: EVs, PHEVs